-In the Eighties she famously sued MGM, after they fired her from John Steinbeck adaptation Cannery Row and replaced her with the much younger Debra Winger.
-The situation is believed to set back her career.
+In the eighties she famously sued MGM after they fired her from the John Steinbeck adaptation of Cannery Row and replaced her with the much younger Debra Winger.
+The situation is believed to have set back her career.
 She has acquired a rep for being challenging to work with.
-In some cases she rolled with that.
+In some cases, she rolled with that.
 A guest appearance on Seinfeld saw her playing herself as a stroppy diva who roughs up half the main cast.

-As far as Welch is concerned, she was doing what she had to.
+As far as Welch was concerned, she did what she had to.
 “I needed to be a little tough to break through,” she told The Scotsman.
 “But at one point I found myself being just a little too much.
 I told a few people off, and that wasn’t at all what I should have done.”

 Welch’s honesty was also present in her behavior toward the public.
 In the Sunday Post she said, “I remember James Stewart telling me a long time ago never to avoid your fans or the things that your fans like about you.
 It was good advice.”